openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 When commit buffer is not empty, the buffer automatically tries to write the oldest store to the data cache.

-Furthermore, the store_unit module provides information to the load_unit to know if any outstanding store matches load.
+Furthermore, the store_unit module provides information to the load_unit to know if an outstanding store matches addresses with a load.

 .. include:: port_store_unit.rst